 Police Reports and Test Results

 When the police arrive upon the scene of a car accident, they will interview the drivers that were involved in the accident.
-An officer will typically be able to notice the signs of intoxication right away and may place the person under arrest.
-Evidence will be gathered to prove whether or not the person was intoxicated at the time of the accident.
+An officer will typically be able to notice the signs of intoxication or drugged driving right away and may place the person under arrest.
+Evidence will be gathered to prove whether or not the person was intoxicated or under the influence of drugs at the time of the accident.

 A Breathalyzer test will likely be performed.
 In addition, a blood test may be done to check the blood alcohol content (BAC) of the driver.
 If it shows that the driver’s blood level is over the legal limit, this will be used as evidence of intoxication.

 The police report is likely the most important document in a DUI or DWI conviction.
 It generally has enough information in it to justify the arrest and conviction of the driver.

 Although the evidence in the police report is strong enough, the eye witnesses at the scene of the car accident are still important.
 Different amounts of alcohol affect people in different ways.
 So, additional evidence may be needed to prove that the driver was actually impaired during the time of the accident.

 For instance, if the driver was drinking at a nightclub or bar, your lawyer may interview the the waitresses or bartenders to find out how much the driver had to drink.
 If an establishment won’t admit they served alcohol to someone who was drunk, credit card bills, receipts, and other documents can be used to prove how much the driver ordered.

 If you or a loved one were hit by a drunk driver, contact our experienced car accident attorneys today.
 Let us help you obtain the maximum amount of compensation for your claim.
 While no amount of money will make things right, we can at least help you avoid further complications from your drunk driving accident.